Oxymetaphoric/milestone_project_3/README.md

 - games.html

 gallery page for games added to the data base, displayed in a grid with information modals over the top of large images.
+Search bar for users to query the database at the top of the page.

 ![desktop landing page](./docs/quest-log-desktop-wireframes/3.1-Screen2.png)
 ![mobile landing page](./docs/quest-log-mobile-wireframes/3.1-Screen3.png)